isohelio/puzzles/README.md

 ### Introduction

-A straight forward, recursive search algorithm for finding all solutions of the IQ FIT puzzle.
+A recursive search algorithm for finding all solutions of the IQ FIT puzzle.

 ### Installation